rackerlabs/technical-blog/_posts/2019-09-17-how-rackspace-supports-vmware-on-aws-v4.md

 ### How Rackspace enhances the experience

-Now if all of this isn’t cool enough, Rackspace&reg; adds even more value to the equation.
+Now if all of this isn’t cool enough, Rackspace adds even more value to the equation.
 Customers can continue to manage their own VMware infrastructure and connect it with AWS, but you can also work with Rackspace, enabling our industry-leading cloud infrastructure experts to extend your IT team.
-This includes our world-class operations and account management and our Service Delivery Management teams, which provide personal contact for business and technical issues while serving as your single point of contact across VMware and AWS including escalation management.
+This service includes our world-class operations and account management and our Service Delivery Management teams, which provide personal contact for business and technical issues while serving as your single point of contact across VMware and AWS including escalation management.
 The Rackspace SLA provides 24x7x365